Land Regeneration: Engineering Ecosystems

 This class is designed for the professional and the layman, for landowners and land stewards.
 No previous experience required.
 Participants will leave the workshop with an understanding of disturbance ecology and how to approach regenerative land management and reforestation on their own properties.

-Bring lunch and dress appropriately for outside and inside sessions.
+Bring lunch and dress appropriately for the weather.

 About the Instructor: